joelchoo/live-parking-info/basic-web-app/presentation.md

 We want to inject text into our HTML document.

-1. Find the place (element) where we want to inject text
+1. Find the place where we want to inject text
 1. Inject the text!

 ---

-To find the right place (element) to inject the text, we need to give the place (element) a name!
+To find the right place to inject the text, we need to give the place a name!

 ---